hughobrien/psu-constitution/README.md

 29. Election candidates may commence campaigning at the close of nominations.

-30. Where an election is in progress under this Constitution, the Returning Officer under the direction of the Electoral and Referenda Board, may at his or her discretion, make such regulations as may be appropriate to govern the canvassing or other activities of candidates or their agents in seeking election.
+30. Where an election is in progress under this Constitution, the Returning Officer under the direction of the Electoral and Referenda Board, may at their discretion, make such regulations as may be appropriate to govern the canvassing or other activities of candidates or their agents in seeking election.

 31. No canvassing shall take place on polling day within a 10-metre radius of any polling station.